ecomplus/store/.idx/airules.md

 - You should not create new custom `.ui-*` classes, nor additional `<style>` tags or stylesheets.
 Use Tailwind CSS classes and the already defined `.ui-*` classes where reasonable.
+- Even when the element you plan to edit has a `.ui-*` class, you should prefer to override the styles with additional Tailwind CSS unit classes rather than editing the reused `.ui-*` styles.
 - Edit the `conf/firebase.json` partial Firebase config file to customize Hosting redirects.
 - When asked to edit components consuming commerce entities,